HaneenEzzat/Face-Recognition-Image-Processing-Project-/README.md

 # Image Processing on Image Dataset

 ## Overview
 This project demonstrates the application of fundamental image processing techniques using OpenCV.
-We work on a set of animal images and perform various enhancements and feature extraction operations.
+We work on a set of images and perform various enhancements and feature extraction operations.

 Dataset used: [Animal Images Classification Dataset](https://www.kaggle.com/code/drisrarahmad/animal-images-classification-dataset)